 Mom can't remember stories or comments she has made to me or my siblings.
-This is a problem bc my siblings do things behind my back when mom tells them a story of lies or half truths about me or problems I'm trying to fix.
-Mom doesn't realize she does this and my sisters don't either.
-Worse yet mom will also get other people involved when I'm already working on a concern of hers.
-And this is a problem bc they think I don't know what I'm doing.
+This is a problem because my siblings do things behind my back when Mom tells them a story of lies or half truths about me or problems I'm trying to fix.

-Here's my question: As the caretaker of an 82yo with serious memory issues AND insists on working her job until she drops dead, how do I defend myself when she tells others the latest version of her life events?
-I constantly correct others but when it comes to my sisters they are very critical and judgemental toward my efforts.
+Here's my question: As the caretaker of an 82yo with serious memory issues AND who insists on working her job until she drops dead, how do I defend myself when she tells others the latest version of her life events?
+I constantly correct others, but when it comes to my sisters they are very critical and judgemental toward my efforts.

 I'm not sure if I've given enough info to come up with a solution but I didn't want to write a dissertation.